CarloGem/ACC-POConcept/NNNN-template/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+* Using the Topology Aware Scheduling.
+However, TAS may also be overkill when the "topology" is totally flat (just nodes) and all that is desired is to prevent the churn/waste of useless admission of workloads that contain individual pods that can't possibly be scheduled because no node has the requested capacity.
+* Using Cluster Autoscaler.
+The CA feature that is needed (the check-capacity.autoscaling.x-k8s.io provisioningClassName) requires Kubernetes 1.30.1 or better.
+OpenShift 4.16 is based on Kubernetes 1.29 and will be supported through mid 2026.
+So CA is not an option for it.